ctrlplusb/react-virtual-container/README.md

 ## Introduction

-This library provides you with the ability to create a "virtual" container, where it's children will only get rendered if the virtual container is within a given proximity of the viewport.
+This library provides you with the ability to create a "virtual container", where it's children will only get rendered if the "virtual container" is within a given proximity of the viewport.
 This provides you with a nice mechanism by which to lazy load images or "heavy" components.

 ## Installation